IamoBin2162/IamoBin2162.github.io/README.md

     # so many (not all) other values are gonna work correctly but for an unwritten rule, we use these!

 # co
-co is a keyword that runs a function (usually) concurrently (due to GIL)
+co is a keyword that runs a function (usually) concurrently (but why usually? because of GIL)

     def download():
         printf("%d", 1)